-The USB ports in personal computers are convenient places for portable devices (PDs) to draw current for charging batteries.
-If the portable device is attached to a USB host of hub, then the USB specification requires the portable device to draw a limited current (100mA/500mA in USB2.0, and 150mA/ 900mA in USB3.0).
-When the device is attached to a charging port, it is allowed to draw more than 1.5A.
+The USB ports in personal computers are convenient places for portable devices to draw current for charging batteries.
+If the portable device is attached to a USB host or hub, then the USB specification requires the portable device to draw a limited current (100mA/500mA in USB2.0, and 150mA/900mA in USB3.0).
+When the device is attached to a charging port, it can draw more than 1.5A.

-The MP2624 features input source detection compatible with the Battery Charging Specification Revision 1.2 (BC1.2) to program the input current limit during default mode.
-The user can force DP/DM detection in the host mode by writing 1 to REG07 Bit [7].
+The MP2624A features input source detection compatible with the Battery Charging Specification Revision 1.2 (BC1.2) to program the input current limit during default mode.
+DP/DM detection can be forced in host mode by writing 1 to REG07 Bit[7].

 When the input source is first applied, the input current limit begins with 100mA by default.
-If the input source passes the input source qualification, the MP2624 starts DP/DM detection.
+If the input source passes the input source qualification. the MP2624A starts DP/DM detection.
 The DP/DM detection circuit is shown in Figure 10.